 If you think you have rosacea acne you can complete an assessment with us to check and if your online doctor confirms Soolantra is right for you, you can have your treatment posted to your door.

 2 x 30 g - £68.00

-Soolantra isn’t right for everyone with acne, just people with rosacea-related acne, it:
+Soolantra isn’t right for everyone with acne, just people with rosacea-related acne.
+This is because it:

 Symptom control – if you have rosacea-related acne then Soolantra can help you control your symptoms.
 Soolantra has been proven to effectively reduce the overall inflammation of spots, pimples or lesions (the symptoms of rosacea) by around 80%.